Do you have any journalistic wisdom to share?

 We are not able to include any articles or text that promote a commercial product or subscription services.
 All tools suggested on Media Helping Media have to be free to access, download and use.

-Media Helping Media is non-commercial.
-It has no financial backers.
-The site is hosted by The Fojo Media Institute.
+Media Helping Media is hosted by The Fojo Media Institute.
 The content is published under the Creative Commons BY-NC-SA licence.
-Media Helping Media uses English English rather than American English.
+We use English English rather than American English.